MrMiniou/ICS4U_2021-2022/ICS4U/Days 10-11/Note 5 - Enumerations.md

   System.out.println(d + ": " + d.ordinal());
 }
 ```
+The `values()` function here is similar to getting an array of each day of the week.
+The `ordinal()` function gets the position it appears in the definition of the `enum`, similar to an index of an array.

 If we want to check what day of the week a variable is, we can use a switch statement.